uoenoplab/xo/ceph/README.md

 ## Ceph
-1. Clone Ceph, build, and install it after applying `ceph_xo.patch`.
-Refer to `setup_ceph.md` for detailed instructions.
+1. *This step must be done first*.
+Clone Ceph, build, and install it after applying `ceph_xo.patch` by referring to `setup_ceph.md`.

-2. If you have copied `libforward-tc.so` into `/usr/local/lib` for NGINX, remove it.
-Otherwise proceed to and build XO object gateway.
+2. Proceed to and build XO object gateway.
 ```bash
 cd xo-object-gateway
 ```